 Have the recipient sign up for UPS MyChoice and FedEx Delivery Manager.
 These are free services offered by each of the companies and they are SUPER useful for wine club deliveries.
 In most cases the recipient can reroute a delivery to another address (for a small fee) or to a business who contracts with the delivery company (this option is free) — I get my FedEx packages at the Walgreens around the corner from my home when I won’t be around on a delivery day.
 These services can also be used to manage vacation holds (a big part of why they’re super useful).

-A: Most wine clubs charge you up front for all of the shipments you’re sending as a gift (we call this pre-paid).
+Yes, when giving a wine club gift you typically pay up front for all of the shipments you’re sending as a gift (we call this pre-paid).
 Some wine clubs allow you to pay each month.
 If this is important for your monthly budget, we recommend choosing one of the 4 wine club options at the International Wine of the Month Club which lets you “pay as you go” for wine club gifts.

-A: At this time we don’t know of any U.S.-based wine clubs that offer delivery in Canada.
+At this time we don’t know of any U.S.-based wine clubs that offer delivery in Canada.
 There are a few wine clubs in Canada that you can purchase from the U.S. for Canadian delivery.
-We recommend Googling “wine clubs that ship to Canada” to explore these options.

-If you’re wondering why there aren’t any single-bottle wine clubs, the answer is economic.
+None that we recommend.
+We do not recommend single-bottle wine clubs because the economics of them aren’t good.
 In most cases, you might like to send a $20 bottle of wine once a month.
 The shipping cost for that bottle is likely around $20 also.
 This makes single-bottle wine clubs very expensive for what you get and so most companies don’t offer them.
 Send a one-time wine gift that fits your budget instead.